 Although staying with complete strangers seem inherently dangerous, particularly if you watch the nightly news, the social-network system on Couchsurfing.com is designed to weed out bad hosts and guests.
 A lot of emphasis (tips, suggestions, etc) is placed on safety—for obvious reasons.

-First, you can choose what type of host you with whom you wish to stay (e.g., male, female, couple, etc) and can get a feel for their personalities and interests based on their public profiles.
+First, you can choose what type of host you with whom you wish to stay (e.g., male, female, family, etc) and can get a feel for their personalities and interests based on their public profiles.
 The more time and information put into your own profile, the better.
 Couchsurfing.com recommends have conversation (through the Couchsurfing website) and asking relevant questions before agreeing to stay with a host.

 Before choosing a host, you can see reviews left by other travelers who stayed before you.
 If the public reviews don't give you enough confidence, you can even contact those travelers to see if they had a good experience and would stay with a particular host again.

-The couchsurfing.com website once made use of a vouching system to increase safety.
+Couchsurfing.com once made use of a vouching system to increase safety.
 Vouching was retired in 2014.
 But you can still clearly see how much experience someone has hosting travelers.
 A multi-level account verification system prevents people from dumping old profiles and starting new ones if they get a bad review.
 Sticking to verified, experienced hosts is one way to increase safety.
 The app allows people to photograph their government IDs to gain verification.

 Hosts know that acting poorly toward guests will result in negative ratings and reviews, effectively eliminating their chances of hosting travelers in the future.
 This is usually enough to keep members of the Couchsurfing community in check.

 The CouchSurfing.com Website

 Couchsurfing.com first became a public website in 2004 as a way to match travelers with willing hosts.
 The site operates much in the way of other social websites; people add friends, build profiles, upload photos, and send messages.

-Signing up for an account on the couchsurfing website is free, however, members can optionally pay a small fee to become "verified" for additional credibility.
+Signing up for an account on the Couchsurfing website is free, however, members can optionally pay a one-time fee to become "verified" for additional credibility.